Nuclear engineer

 Working hours

 Your hours will depend on which part of the industry you work in.
-If you're involved in project management or design, research and development, you'll typically work 9am to 5pm.
+If you're involved in design, research and development or project management you'll typically have standard hours of around 9am to 5pm.
 You may also sometimes need to attend conferences or travel abroad to meet with partners or visit sites.

 Working in a processing or power station is different as these facilities run on a 24-hour schedule.
-You might work shifts on a seven-day rota, including weekends, evenings and nights.
+It's likely you'll need to work shifts, which could be on a seven-day rota, including weekends, evenings and nights.

 Short-term contracts and part-time work are not typical, but large companies are starting to realise the value of job-sharing and flexible hours.
-It may be possible to negotiate your working hours once you're established.
+It may be possible to negotiate your working hours.

 What to expect

-• You could be based in an office or at a power station.
-Or you could be involved in supervising and checking work on construction sites when facilities are being built or closed.
+- You could be based in an office or laboratory or at a power station.
+Or you could be involved in supervising and checking work on construction sites when facilities are being built or closed down.

-• Major companies in the field are very proactive about recruiting women and minorities.
-Initiatives are in place such as Women in Nuclear UK and EDF Energy's Diversity and Inclusion policy.
+- Major companies in the field are very proactive about increasing equality and diversity within the industry.
+Initiatives are in place and details can be found at Nuclear Institute: Equality and Diversity.

-• Currently, nuclear energy is a crucial part of the world's energy system.
-This means you will have a good level of job security.
-According to the Nuclear Institute, the industry employs 65,000 people and generates 20% of all energy used in the UK.
+- Currently, nuclear energy is a crucial part of the world's energy system, which means you will have a good level of job security.

 Qualifications

-Most nuclear engineers begin with a degree in an engineering or science subject.
+Most nuclear engineers have a degree in an engineering or science subject.
 Courses which could improve your chances of gaining entry in to the nuclear engineering industry include:

 Some universities offer programmes that specialise in nuclear engineering or combine it with another related discipline.
 For a list of relevant courses, see Nuclear Institute: Universities.

 There are a few universities that offer MPhil or MEng postgraduate courses in nuclear engineering.
+These are not necessary but could give you an edge when competing for jobs.
+Look at employers you're interested in and see what their requirements are.
 You could also choose to complete postgraduate work abroad.

 Learn more about nuclear engineering courses.